Randy Arozarena Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 10th in MLB.
+- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 11th in the league.

-- Orioles pitchers combine to surrender 42 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- The Orioles rank 22nd in baseball in home runs surrendered (46 total, 1.3 per game).

-- Gibson (4-1) takes the mound for the Orioles in his eighth start of the season.
-He's put together a 4.61 ERA in 41 2/3 innings pitched, with 27 strikeouts.
+- Kremer makes the start for the Orioles, his eighth of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts in 35 2/3 innings pitched.

-- His most recent time out was on Wednesday against the Kansas City Royals, when the righty tossed 6 2/3 innings, surrendering six earned runs while giving up 10 hits.
+- In his most recent appearance on Friday against the Atlanta Braves, the right-hander threw six innings, allowing one earned run while surrendering six hits.

+- The 27-year-old has amassed a 5.80 ERA and 7.1 strikeouts per nine innings in seven games this season, while giving up a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.